Prevention & Wellness

 Horizon’s Prevention & Wellness Services works to prevent substance misuse and suicide to promote mental wellness in Central Virginia.

 The focus is on providing evidence-based prevention programs, trainings, awareness campaigns and effective strategies to the community.
 An emphasis is placed on community collaboration and mobilization, enabling groups to work together to address identified needs for benefit of the community.
-Areas of priority include juuling/ electronic cigarettes, over-the-counter drugs, alcohol, marijuana, opiates and methamphetamines.
+Areas of priority include tobacco & nicotine, over-the-counter drugs, alcohol, marijuana, opiates and methamphetamines.

 Horizon also focuses on suicide prevention and creation of trauma-informed, resilient communities.

 Evidence Based Prevention Programs & Initiatives

 - Data to Action Resource Team developed in partnership with the Crisis Intervention Team of Central Virginia to better understand how societal factors are impacting substance use and mental illness in Central Virginia.

 - Too Good for Drugs (an evidence based program) in ninth grade health classes and through the SODA mentoring program.

 - Adverse Childhood Experiences (ACEs), Mental Health First Aid, REVIVE Opioid Overdose Response, and Bridges Out of Poverty trainings which includes information on the impact of childhood trauma, helping someone experiencing a mental health problem, responding to an opioid overdose emergency with life-saving Naloxone, and reducing the impact of economic, cultural & societal hurdles.

 - Sign up for an upcoming REVIVE Training

 - Media Campaigns help to promote healthy life choices by creating a community that is well informed through awareness strategies that connect individuals to local resources.